 Francine Kay Affourtit (1975) is a Philadelphia based artist, educator and arts organizer.
 She received her BFA from the School of the Art Institute of Chicago and her MFA from Tyler School of Art as a Temple University Fellow.

 Francine's studio work concentrates on re-thinking the applications of printmaking to create sculptural installations and unique constructions from woodcuts.
 Francine’s activities outside the studio are fueled by a desire to build relationships with artists, communities and the public as a means of collaborative creation and transformative discourse.

 Recent projects include Eye of the Beholder in collaboration with Biennale Urbana in Venice, Italy and Traveling Suitcase Installation Project that embarked on a six-city exhibition tour, including exhibitions at GENERATORprojects in Dundee, Werkstadt in Berlin, and Corridor Gallery in Brooklyn.
 Francine's work has also been exhibited at the Corcoran Gallery of Art in Washington DC, the International Print Center of New York, Castello 925 in Venice, Flatbed Press in Austin, and Temple Gallery in Rome.
 Francine is a 2017 recipient of the Independence Foundation Fellowship in the Arts.
-She currently teaches at Tyler School of Art.

 “I am the fragment sounding the dawn

 You are the walls of my every echo.”
 Mirza Asadullah Khan Ghalib